bigcommerce/dev-docs/docs/api-docs/store-management/shipping/how-to-use-shipping-provider.md

 ### Create a Connection

 To set up a carrier using the API, connect it using the [Create a Carrier Connection](/api-reference/store-management/shipping-api/shipping-carrier/postshippingcarrierconnection) endpoint.
-Make a request containing the connection settings required by your carrier.
-The ID of the carrier is required.
-All connection fields are unique to each carrier.
+Make a request containing the ID of the carrier and any configuration fields that the carrier requires.
+All configuration fields are unique to each carrier.

 <!--
 type: tab